 During his 12 years as an education specialist and eventually the manager of public education programs at Nauticus, Peter Leighton gained extensive experience working with Norfolk teachers and students.
 As a side project, he also works with the MATE Remote Operated Vehicle program and serves as the coordinator for the Mid-Atlantic Regional R.O.V. competition, which encourages 6-12th grade students to get involved in underwater robotics.

 Annabelle’s love of the water started later in life while working in New Zealand.
-There she first discovered sailing, cruising Pacific Islands, and sailing a variety of homemade dinghies.
+There she first discovered sailing and cruising Pacific Islands.
 Upon returning to the States, she worked toward making it a career while being involved in several environmental and youth based non-profit organizations.
-She has held a Master 100 Ton captains license for 7 years and has experience operating everything from tugboats, dive boats, to a variety of sailboats.
+She has held a Master 100 Ton captains license for 10 years and has experience operating everything from tugboats, dive boats, to a variety of sailboats.

 Marc Feyzeau, Sailing Instructor

 Marc has sailed and raced on a wide range of sailing vessels in France and the Caribbean for many years since he was a kid.
 He was a sailing instructor before moving to Paris for his Masters in engineering.
 He also loves woodworking/boat design and helping with the Tidewater Wooden Boat Workshop during the winter season.

 Best known as Coach K, Kara has been teaching and coaching in Norfolk for more than 10 years.
 She got into sailing about 3 years ago when Norfolk Public schools partnered with Sail Nauticus to give students the opportunity to broaden their horizons.
 Coach K took the opportunity to learn about sailing and has trained with sailing instructors to further her education on sailing.
 She has enjoyed every moment of learning this new skill!